The Alsace region in France is a popular tourist destination for people who want to experience the country’s wine culture and historic villages.

 It would be hard to pick a more scenic spot for such a horrible place to exist.
-Surrounded by high trees, mountains and natural beauty Struthof opened its doors in 1941 on the direction of Hinrik Himler.
+Surrounded by high trees, mountains and natural beauty Struthof opened its doors in 1941 on the direction of Heinrich Himmler.

-Today at the camp several buildings remain including the camp barracks, the former gas chamber, a national cemetery, as well as the Europen Center of Deported Resistance.
+Today at the camp several buildings remain including the camp barracks, the former gas chamber, a National Cemetery, as well as the Europen Center of Deported Resistance.
 It is a touching and moving site to visit.

-Hiking in the Alsace – The Bruche Valley
+Cities in the Alsace – Strasbourg